 Robbery is the crime of taking the property of another person by force, threat, or fear.
 While all forms of theft involve the taking of another person’s property, robbery is considered different because of its violent nature.
 In contrast, other forms of theft can be done without the use of violence, such as burglary and shoplifting.

-At Goldberger & Dubin, P.C., capable New York robbery defense attorneys can represent your rights and uphold your interests in court.
+At Goldberger & Dubin, P.C., capable New York criminal defense attorneys can represent your rights and uphold your interests in court.
 If you are facing charges of robbery, don’t take chances with your future.
 Our firm will evaluate your case on an individual basis and tailor-fit a defense to your needs and circumstances.
 With over 75 years of combined experience, our attorneys can provide capable representation.
 We are passionate about upholding our clients’ constitutional rights in court and about protecting our clients’ futures.
 As a results-driven firm, we think outside the box in criminal defense.

 Our approach has contributed to a successful firm history.
 Begin a free case evaluation by calling us today at (646) 681-5997!